 As Realtors® one of the most important tasks we have is to stay aware of news events which may affect our local real estate markets.
 We do this not only because it is important for us to be able to provide quality service to our clients, but also to keep ourselves informed of the type of things which may impact all of us here in Southwest Florida.

 Therefore, we are providing the following information to help keep you aware of the local, state and national real estate news which may affect either buyers or sellers of Southwest Florida real estate.
 And, since these type of news events are constantly changing, we update this information on a regular basis.
-So, check back often to keep yourself abreast of the latest news for Southwest Florida real estate.
+So, check back often to keep yourself abreast of the latest news about Southwest Florida real estate.

-- Mortgage interest rates remain historically low.
+- Mortgage interest rates still remain historically low.

 - Florida Crosses 19 Million Population Mark

 - Florida Again Ranked in Top 5 for Best on Taxes

 - Top 10 Best U.S. Retirement Destinations

 Thus, as we move on from here, buyers can still look forward to a decent "window of opportunity" for purchasing property in SW Florida.
 Just don't wait too long or you're likely be looking at havng to pay in the range of 15% or more in the not too distant future (by 2015).
 That equates to a $30,000 increase on a $200,000 purchase price over today's market.